erebos12/survival_sw_engineer/Responsibilities_of_TechLead.md

 # Reponsibilities of a Tech Lead

 ## "Kümmerer" Mentality

 - Sorry, but the german word explains it best (sich kümmern = take care about sth.)
 - It's someone who takes care about evertyhing, not only Software Development.
 - Tech Lead takes care about overall-architecture, frontend-design, backends, UX, Client needs, Mood etc.

+## Avoid punishment

+Use punishment as the very last step.
+Under-Performance is in most cases an indicator of lacking training & mentorship.

 ## Knowing when Not to code

 - Recall YAGNI
 - Less code is better
 - Does the code bring really value to the customer?
   (In case Not, drop it)
 - "Stand on the shoulders of giants" / "Don't reinvent the wheel"
   - Meaning, use libraries, code or techniques from big companies such as Google, Facebook etc. instead of implementing all on your own.

 ## How to build a feature?

 - Focusing on outcomes for real people, not on problems
 - Don't Gather Requirements — Dig for Them !
 - ask the 5 Whys to really understand the customers need - see https://en.wikipedia.org/wiki/Five_whys